 Barbecue coals should be fully extinguished before adding them to garbage receptacles.

-“Part of why we have a city 25 years ago is that it’s our mission to not ever have another conflagration like we had in 1988,” Berryhill said, referring to the year when the county was evacuated.
+“Part of why we have a city 25 years ago is that it’s our mission to not ever have another conflagration like we had” in 1988 and 1998, Berryhill said.
+The county was evacuated in 1998.
 “So we’re working hard to continue that.”
 Since then of course the density of woods in the county, and in Palm Coast especially–what Berryhill referred to as the “wildland urban interface areas” has been replaced by houses, asphalt and lawns.

 Deborah Coffey says